Karthik-beta/Parallax-Webiste/README.md

 ## Acknowledgments

 This project is inspired by various parallax projects on the internet.
-We would like to thank the creators of these projects for their inspiration and guidance.
+I would like to thank the creators of these projects for their inspiration.